rebcabin/tangledown/README.md

 ## TANGLE ALL<a id="tangle-listing-tangle-all"></a>

-If you're running the new, optional [Tangledown Kernel](#section-tangledown-kernel), you can evaluate this cell and run Tangledown on Tangledown itself, right here in a Jupyter notebook. ***How Cool is That?***
+If you're running the new, optional [Tangledown Kernel](#section-tangledown-kernel), you can evaluate this next cell and run Tangledown on Tangledown itself, right here in a Jupyter notebook. ***How Cool is That?***

 <!-- #raw -->
 <tangle file="./tangledown.py">